infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Aftercare.md

 > - Complete an access audit, to ensure careleavers are aware of access to public transit systems, basic civic amenities, educational institutions and vocational training centres.
 > - Impart life-skills training through individual and group training sessions- to focus on relationships, self & social acceptance, problem-solving skills and Train

+Social Protection and Welfare
+- In the last five years, most girls referred to aftercare have had their essential documents such as the Aadhar card, PAN card, bank account, and school - leaving certificate through the CCI.
+- Social vulnerabilities: Desperation and sometimes, the urgency to seek necessary documents makes individuals vulnerable to frauds and deception.
+-